The International Rescue Committee helps people whose lives have been shattered by conflict and disaster.

 In Sierra Leone, early marriages and pregnancies have prevented many adolescent girls from attending school.

-During the 2014-16 Ebola crisis, girls in Sierra Leone experienced high levels of gender-based violence and an increase in early and forced marriages as families married off daughters they could no longer afford to care for.
+During the 2014-16 Ebola crisis, girls in Sierra Leone experienced high levels of gender based violence and an increase in early and forced marriages as families married off daughters they could no longer afford to care for.
 The COVID-19 pandemic has had a similar negative impact in many girls’ lives and further reduced their access to education when schools closed.

 Through the Every Adolescent Empowered and Resilient Project, or EAGER, the IRC and our partners are providing education to girls aged 13-17 who never attended school or have dropped out.
 We have supported over 27,000 of these girls in Sierra Leone since launching the project in 2020 in collaboration with the researchers and planners of the IRC’s Airbel Impact Lab.

 Through a 30-week learning program for girls, participants learn to read, write and do math as they also develop life skills like financial literacy.
-EAGER also provides one-on-one mentorships, which connect girls with female leaders in their community and help them develop a personalised plan for a successful future.
+EAGER also provides one-on-one mentorships, which connect girls with female leaders in their community and help them develop a personalized plan for a successful future.

 Rising to meet the needs of refugees in the U.K.

 The IRC has a long history of helping resettle refugees in the United States, developing highly effective programs to support the integration and wellbeing of refugees in their new homes.
 For example, 84 percent of refugees enrolled in IRC employment programs in the U.S. become economically sufficient within 180 days.